-Looking back on the beginnings on my inventory management career, I realize there are several things that I wish I knew sooner and so I wanted to share them with you.
-One of the biggest challenges that I have noticed about managing inventory is there is a very limited number resources available.
+Looking back on the beginnings of my inventory management career, I realize there are several things that I wish I knew sooner and so I wanted to share them with you.
+One of the biggest challenges that I have noticed about managing inventory is there are a very limited number of resources available.
 I think this is unfortunate for several reasons!
 First of all, if you are just starting out, one of a couple things can happen.
 There might be no one available to really train you and show you the ropes, or the person before you didn’t really know much and left you with a mess.
 Or even worse, they might train you on their ways, but maybe they weren’t managing inventory correctly (or profitable!).

 So going forward into 2018, one of my big goals is to bring inventory management training and continuing education to light.
 I want to make it available (and build a helpful community of people who manage inventory) so that no one feels frustrated and alone!
 As an industry we have so many challenges and difficult aspects of our jobs, that training and education should not be one of them!!

 So in that spirit, let me share my top 5 things I wish I knew when I first started managing inventory.

 - Learn how to set up the Practice Management Software: When I started managing the inventory, it was a hot mess.
 Nothing was set up correctly, or it was only half entered.
 I didn’t realize how much information could be entered into the Practice Management System, and how much easier it would make my life.
 Even entering the packaging quantity, and the markup percent made a world a difference!
 Side note: are you completely overhauling your inventory?
 When I was revamping the practice management system, I would update each item as I added it to my order.
 That way, I could break it up into manageable chunks, rather than staring at my entire hospital inventory list.
 Also, with my practice management system set up correctly, I was able to work towards printing a report to formulate my order, rather than looking at every item in the hospital to see what was low.